| As the second witness was leaving,

 "But I was hoping to have you all to myself tonight!"

 said Eowyn, playfully.
-Then she continued, more seriously, "What
+Then she continued, more soberly, "What

 will happen tomorrow?"

-"Tomorrow, after the banquet, we present gifts to all our
+"Tomorrow, after the banquet, we will present gifts to all

-guests.
-And then we perform the rite for the last time."
+of our guests, and then we will perform the rite for the last

-Eowyn nodded.
-Legolas raised her hand to his lips and kissed her
+Eowyn nodded, seriously; Legolas raised her hand to his lips

-"Legolas, I cannot imagine what the Mistress of the Ceremony
+cannot imagine what the Mistress of the Ceremony did to you.
+No,"she

-I do not know what to say to you, my love, except that I would
+know what to say to you, my love, except that I would do anything

-do anything in my power to spare you the pain I saw in you this
+in my power to spare you the pain I saw in you this afternoon."

 gently.